AdobeDocs/commerce-admin.en/help/catalog/product-scheduled-changes.md

 1. In the _[!UICONTROL Scheduled Changes]_ box at the top of the page, click **[!UICONTROL View/Edit]**.

+>[!NOTE]
+>
+>If an active campaign is initially created without an end date, the campaign cannot be edited later to include an end date.
+In such a case, it is necessary to create a duplicate campaign and enter the end date that is needed.

 1. Make any changes necessary to the scheduled update.

 >[!NOTE]